Foxysome/BoyKisser/README.md

 # BoyKisser Folder

-## Will be updated every month.
+## Will be updated when i remember.
 Like do you really need more?
 \
 \
 Most images sourced from the web!